Are you traveling to Iceland?

 This quick guide to COVID-19 border measures will help you find out what general rules apply when entering Iceland.
 The information provided here is for guidance only.
 A final decision on entry is in all cases made at the border.
-Note: From 27 July vaccinated passangers (and those with prior infection) born in 2004 or earlier must present a negative PCR or antigen test prior to boarding a vessel to Iceland.
+Please note that no testing or quarantine requirements apply for those born in the year 2005 or later.

 Are you an Icelandic citizen, permanent resident or have other strong ties within the Icelandic community (see definition)?

 Starting 1 October, all travellers who enter Iceland, and are considered to have close ties within the Icelandic community, will only need to undergo a COVID-19 test after arrival in Iceland and don't need to present a negative result prior to boarding.
 They are not required to quarantine, but are asked to limit their interactions in the first few days after arrival.

 The following groups are considered to have close ties within the Icelandic community are:

 Anyone intending to work or study in Iceland for more than 7 days